DigitalState/Migration-2.0-to-3.0/README.md

-# Migration-2.0-to-3.0
+# Migration-2.x-to-3.x

-Migration from DigitalState platform 2.0 to 3.0: Instructions, helper scripts, and documentation about migrating from DigitalState platform 2.0 to 3.0
+Migration from DigitalState platform 2.x to 3.x: Instructions, helper scripts, and documentation about migrating from DigitalState platform 2.x to 3.x

 # Overview

-The change from 2.0 to 3.0 is a internal structral change without changing core business functions.
-Each business entitiy remains the same in version 3.0, but the entities have been decoupled from a central monolith into standalone microserivces and a javascript adminstrative and portal UI.
+The change from 2.x to 3.x is a internal structural change without changing core business functions.
+Each business entity remains the same in version 3.0, but the entities have been decoupled from a central monolith into standalone microserivces and a javascript administrative and portal UI.
 Each microservice manages its own database.

 **This repository contains the following:**